 - You can donate plasma more often than you donate blood: every 14 days, no more than 26 times per year.

 - Plasma donations are done by appointment.
-You usually do not need to wait.

 - Because a machine is reserved for every donor, it is important that you show up on time and cancel if you cannot make it.